CAR 2023 - Advancing Imaging Care Through Innovation

 CanMEDS roles: Medical Expert

 This event also features an Accredited Workshop (Section 3 Simulation Based Activity) as defined by the Maintenance of Certification (MOC) Program of the Royal College of Physicians and Surgeons of Canada and approved by the Canadian Association of Radiologists.
-The – RADS Structured Reporting Workshop is approved for a maximum of 8.0 credits (Section 3).
+The Essentials of Musculoskeletal Ultrasound: A Hands-On Workshop is approved for a maximum of 18.0 credits (Section 3).